Create One Application--Apply to Many Funders!

-1. Activity: Senior Thesis Research, Study Abroad, Internships, or Independent Projects.
+For Undergraduates-- Senior Thesis Research, Study Abroad, Internships, or Independent Projects

 When funders create funding opportunities in SAFE, they specify the criteria for eligibility for the funding.
 Based on the parameters of their funding sources, funders may set very narrow eligibility criteria while others may keep it broad.
 The criteria set by funders which are automatically matched with the student's information and responses include: